Consultation with CAPS Staff

 - Calling CAPS and asking to speak to a consultant on duty to indicate that you are concerned about a student’s well-being and that you will be walking them over to CAPS.
 You may then escort the student to CAPS.

-You can always call CAPS to speak with a consultant on duty if you have any mental health questions or concerns regarding any student, staff, or faculty.
+- CAPS is available during and after business hours.
+Please do not hesitate to contact us at 713.743.5454 if you have any mental health questions or concerns regarding any student, staff, or faculty.